RunestoneInteractive/httlads/_sources/Happiness/introduction.rst

 Introduction
 ============

+In this chapter, we will explore the concepts of descriptive statistics such as normal distribution, measures of central tendency (such as mean, mode & median), measures of variability (such as range & interquartile range), variance, standard deviation and others.
+Additionally, we will explore the various data types in statistics such as categorical & numerical types.

+We will need a spreadsheet application to manipulate the data in the chapter to solve business problems.
+There are many types of spreadsheets such as Excel (a proprietary spreadsheet application) & Google Sheets (a web-based spreadsheet application).
+We will use Google Sheets because it is free, works from any device (like your laptop, tablet or phone) and includes almost all the same functions as Excel.
+So, if you are familiar with Microsoft Excel, you will find Google Sheets easy to use.

-In this chapter, we will explore the concepts of descriptive statistics and data types in statistics.
-We will also begin using Google Sheets to manipulate data to solve a business problem.
-We will discuss the difference between correlation and causation and explain why correlation does not imply causation.
+Lastly, we will discuss the difference between correlation and causation.
+We will explore why correlation does not imply causation.
+Understanding this concept is important for making correct business assumptions and decisions when analyzing business data.

 Learning Goals
 --------------